 His Arm Was Broken During Birth

 Hal was born Aug.
 1, 1931, in Somerville, MA and raised in Brighton, MA.
 When he was born, his left arm was broken and the nerves controlling that arm were damaged.
 There was no procedure to mend the severed nerves in 1931, so his left arm did not develop properly and was four inches shorter than his right arm.
 He desperately wanted to be accepted as a normal boy so he participated in competitive sports, particularly football and wrestling.
 To pass the physical exam to compete in sports, he hid his left arm from the doctors.
 He ended up breaking his withered arm 13 times during childhood, once while jumping from one roof top to the next on his paper route.
 After winning the Olympic gold medal, photographers asked him to raise his arms as a gesture of victory.
 He was able to lift only his right arm.
-Overcome with that embarrassment, he had to be prompted by his Soviet competitor to face the American flag for the national anthem.

 He Wanted to Be the Best Hammer Thrower in the World